An ex-Muslim's reflections on Islam and the left

 I won’t be talking much about economic policies and the whole debate between higher public spending and neoliberal economic conservatism, that topic is excruciatingly boring if I may say.
 I will be focusing on topics that are influencing the modern political scene in the west and that are obviously affecting on a much bigger scale, for example: Islam in the west and the left nowadays…

 Why am I explaining all of this?
 Because Islam is ruining Europe at the moment.
 A big portion of the Muslim population has been engaging in strict communitarianism which leads them to separate themselves from the rest of the population.
-Of course, I won’t say it is solely their mistake, as some state policies especially in the 70’s and the 80’s have been very marginalizing to minorities in general, by encouraging and bring foreign labour to help rebuilding Europe yet not implementing policies to properly integrate them in western society.
+Of course, I won’t say it is solely their mistake, as some state policies especially in the 70’s and the 80’s have been very marginalizing to minorities in general, by encouraging and bringing foreign labour to help rebuilding Europe ,yet not implementing policies to properly integrate them in western society.
 However, the main reason behind the fact that a big part of the Muslim community did not fully integrate was not, in the end, their host countries.
-After all, other minorities such as the Chinese and the Indian have been quite successful in doing so.
+After all, other minorities have been quite successful in doing so.
 It is the influence of Islam that did not allow these Muslim communities to integrate and prosper in an advanced society.

-Contrary to what many believe, Identity politics nowadays is not civil rights.
+Contrary to what many believe, Identity politics nowadays has nothing to do with the noble values that took shape in civil rights movement.
 It is simply a modern version of tribalism which falsely assumes collective agency of different peoples.
 This is completely unhealthy and very divisive for a society.
 In the end, it does nothing to improve the standards of living for minorities and other groups that are in need of help and assistance.
 It encourages the partition of society into different groups, thus throwing us back to senseless tribalist struggles which is just absolutely regressive.
-Sadly, leftist thought has fallen for this trap and is nowadays considered the mecca of identity politics.
+Sadly, the moderm leftist school of thought has fallen for this trap and is nowadays considered the mecca of identity politics.
 No, I do not want you to paint me as a brown man who needs special treatment as if I am not normal, I only need equal rights.
 Treating me and other people as special cases will only lead to creating hostile feelings towards us and may just throw us back in darker times.

-To be honest, I really don’t know why I have written all of this.
-It’s a snowy Saturday and I usually just oversleep the whole morning.
-But for some reason I decided to write all this politically motivated essay.
-Perhaps, it is a subconscious plea from my part to the left to rethink what it is doing and how it is driving people away.
+In all honesty, my voice may or may not be heard, it may even be ignored because it does not meet the standards of how a minority should think, so it might not even matter, in the end, if I actively engage against the masquerade that is modern leftism.
+But, perhaps, all of this might be a subconscious plea from my part to the left to rethink what it is doing and how it is driving people away.
 An important portion of new populist parties’ supporters are ex-left leaning individuals who grew tired of the hypocrisy in modern left-wing politics.
 It’s time to stop.